European Trip - 2001

 Getting started

-- 9/6 Thursday - arrived at Zurich, Switzerland.
+- 9/6 Thursday - arrived in Zurich, Switzerland.
 Took a train from Zurich

 airport to Zurich main train station (HB).
 Stored luggage at Zurich HB,

-took a stroll down Bahnhofstrasse to the Lake Zurich before taking the 18:10 train to Chur.
+took a stroll down Bahnhofstrasse to Lake Zurich before taking the 18:10 train to Chur.

 Arrived at Posthotel in Chur around 20:00.